ReactiveBayes/Rocket.jl/docs/src/subjects/about.md

 ## Schedulers

-Subject (and many other observables) uses scheduler objects to schedule message delivery to their listeners.
+Subject (and some other observables) uses scheduler objects to schedule message delivery to their listeners.

 ## Synchronous scheduler

+One of the variants of schedulers is the `AsapScheduler`, which delivers every message synchronously.
-An `AsapScheduler` is similar to a [`Rocket.AsyncScheduler`](@ref).
-Both allows for Subject to scheduler their messages for multiple listeners, but a `AsapScheduler` delivers all messages synchronously. `AsapScheduler` is a default scheduler for all `Subject` objects.
+`AsapScheduler` is a default scheduler for all `Subject` objects.

 ```@docs
 Rocket.AsapScheduler